Growth Science

 How to Support Healthy Growth During This Window

 Nutrition.
-Adequate protein, calcium, vitamin D, zinc, and overall calories are essential.
-Skipping meals or chronic under-eating during puberty can blunt growth potential.
+Adequate protein, calcium, vitamin D, zinc, and overall calorie intake are essential.
+Skipping meals or chronic under-eating during puberty can blunt growth potential that won't come back later.

 Sleep.
 Most growth hormone is released during deep sleep.
-Teens need 8–10 hours per night, and consistent sleep timing matters as much as duration.
+Teens generally need 8 to 10 hours per night, and consistent sleep timing matters nearly as much as total duration.

 Movement.
-Weight-bearing and posture-supporting activity helps bones develop properly.
-See our list of the best exercises to grow taller for teens for a starting point.
+Weight-bearing and posture-supporting activity supports healthy bone development.
+See our guide to the best exercises to grow taller for teens for a starting routine.

 Frequently Asked Questions